 Each semester our colleague Catherine Brendow gives training sessions on Zotero attended by dozens of students.
 She has also written a quite comprehensive web guide to help students to use this tool.
 But what is Zotero and is it worth investing some time to learn how to use it?
-Catherine explains why it is a great tool for anyone writing essays and theses, meaning – you!
+Here is why it is a great tool for anyone writing essays and theses.

 Zotero and its competitors